SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Software description

 \subsection{Software functionalities}

-SPARS is a Python-based discrete-event simulator for power-aware HPC job scheduling.
-It unifies workload and platform modeling, scheduling execution, and energy accounting in continuous time.
+SPARS unifies workload and platform modeling, scheduling execution, and energy accounting in continuous time.
 Users define jobs and machines using JSON files that specify attributes such as arrival times, job sizes, durations, node requirements, state transition delays, and power models.
-Experiments can then be conducted using pluggable schedulers, including \ac{fcfs}, EASY Backfilling with variants such as \ac{psasipm}, \ac{psus}, and \ac{psasao}~\cite{workshop}, or RL-based power-state management~\cite{budiarjo2025improving, khasyah2022advantage} via a GYM-style interface.
+Experiments can then be conducted using pluggable schedulers, including FCFS, EASY Backfilling, and other PSM variants from our previous work, such as Power State-Aware Scheduler (PSAS) combined with Intelligent Power Manager (IPM), called PSAS+IPM, PSAS with Auto Switch On (PSAS (Auto On), and Power State-Unaware Scheduler (PSUS)~\cite{workshop}, or RL-based PSM~\cite{budiarjo2025improving,khasyah2022advantage} via a GYM-compatible interface.
 During a run, the engine processes arrivals, dispatches, completions, and on/off transitions while tracking energy in active, idle, sleep, and transition states.
 SPARS writes CSV logs for jobs and node states, reports utilization, mean waiting time, total energy, and wasted energy, and renders Gantt charts to visualize scheduling and power behavior.
 A modular architecture lets researchers swap scheduling logic, feature extractors, reward functions, and learning algorithms without changing the core, which makes policy comparisons reproducible and extensions straightforward.